 Since 1923, CEENTA has been the region’s premier eye care provider for adult and pediatric patients.
-CEENTA has nearly 40 eye doctors in a dozen locations across North Carolina.
+CEENTA has nearly 50 eye doctors in more than a dozen locations across North and South Carolina.
 Our award-winning staff of ophthalmologists is well trained in treating the most common eye problems, as well as some of the rarest.
-From routine eye exams to glaucoma and LASIK, from macular degeneration and cataract surgery to neuro-ophthalmological treatment methods, and from routine to complex pediatric eye care needs, CEENTA uses the latest techniques and treatments to provide you with the best eye care in the region.
-Our award-winning research department has also been on the forefront of many developments in ophthalmological care, which means our patients are some of the first to receive the newest healthcare treatments.
-Please call 704.295.3000 to schedule an appointment with one of our physicians.

 Cataracts are a condition that everyone will deal with as they age.
 More than 24 million people in the United States are affected by cataracts, and by the age of 75, about half of all Americans have cataracts.
 While usually painless, cataracts can affect your vision and quality of life.